Ram's Eye View

 The Learning Assistance and Resource Center (LARC) strives to provide quality academic support services that help students become independent, active learners who achieve academic success.
 The LARC offers tutoring services in most general education courses such as mathematics, natural sciences, social sciences, other languages, music, and introductory business.
 Tutoring sessions are 50 minutes long and are held by appointment only.
 Interested students register on a first-come, first-served basis and are assigned tutors depending on availability.

-The LARC offers Supplemental Instruction (SI) in several general education and "high-risk" courses; registration for SI and general tutoring sessions is done in 223 Lawrence Center.
-The LARC also offers refresher workshops in preparation for the Pre-Professional Skills Test (PPST) for education majors, which are held throughout the academic year; registration for these workshops is available at http://www.wcupa.edu/ussss/larc/praxis.asp.
-Additionally, the Academic Success Workshop (ASW) demonstrates the application of learning strategies and/or affective skills influencing learning, such as stress management, test anxiety reduction, assertiveness, and motivation.
+The LARC offers Supplemental Instruction (SI) in several general education and "high-risk" courses; registration for SI and general tutoring sessions is done in 224 Lawrence Center.
+The LARC also offers refresher workshops in preparation for the Pre-Service Academic Performance Assessment (PAPA) for education majors, which are held throughout the academic year; registration for these workshops is available at http://www.wcupa.edu/ussss/larc/praxis.asp.
+Additionally, Academic Success Workshops (ASW) demonstrates the application of learning strategies and/or affective skills influencing learning, such as stress management, test anxiety reduction, assertiveness, and motivation.
 Registration for the ASW is available at http://www.wcupa.edu/ussss/larc/wrkshp.asp, and the sessions are available to student groups upon request.
 Online tutoring for general education math and science is available through SMARTHINKING.
 An access code for free online tutoring hours can be obtained through the LARC (http://www.wcupa.edu/ussss/larc/smarthinking.asp).
-The LARC Web site (http://www.wcupa.edu/ussss/larc) includes information on our services, a list of courses we tutor, and links to helpful resources.
+The LARC website (http://www.wcupa.edu/ussss/larc) includes information on our services, a list of courses we tutor, and links to helpful resources.

 The LARC provides opportunities for paid practical training for undergraduate and graduate students.
 The LARC offers a comprehensive training program for new tutors, which includes seminars, workshops, individualized projects, and peer observation.
 Tutors employed by the LARC acquire the knowledge and experience necessary to meet the requirements for certification by the College Reading and Learning Association.
 Students interested in tutoring positions can apply online at http://www.wcupa.edu/ussss/larc/employ.asp.

-The LARC is open Monday-Thursday from 8 a.m. to 8 p.m., and Friday from 8 a.m. to 4:30 p.m.
+The LARC is open Monday-Thursday from 8 a.m. to 8 p.m., Friday from 8 a.m. to 4 p.m., and Sunday from 6 p.m. to 9 p.m.
 You may contact us via e-mail at firstname.lastname@example.org.

 Office of Services for Students with Disabilities/TRIO Student Support Services